Keōua Kūʻahuʻula: Family

 His name means "rain cloud of the red cloak".

 His father was Kalaniʻōpuʻu, the king at the time of the arrival of Captain James Cook.

 His mother was Kānekapōlei, one of the later wives of Kalaniʻōpuʻu, and mother of Pauli Kaʻōleiokū, the grandfather of Bernice Pauahi Bishop and Ruth Keelikolani.

 This meant his older half-brother Kīwalaʻō was in line to inherit the kingdom.

 Later life

 He was not happy, however, to receive no lands after his father died in 1781.
 He challenged his cousin Kamehameha I, resulting in the Battle of Moku'ohai.
 He escaped the battle to relatives in the Kaʻū district to the South in 1782.
 Although Kamehameha controlled the West side of the island, repeated raids never resulted in a clear victory for either side.

 In 1790, after escaping another attack, his party was caught in an eruption of Kilauea, and lost two thirds of his army to lava.

 He was killed in 1791 when Kamehameha invited him to the Puʻukoholā Heiau in Kohala.
-He was captured in what is sometimes called the Battle of Kawaihae, and Keōua's body offered to sanctify the new temple.
+He was captured in what is sometimes called the Battle of Kawaihae, and Keōua's body offered as a sacrifice to sanctify the new temple.